Skip to main content

 • Remain fully registered at VU while abroad, allowing them to register while abroad for courses and housing for the semester they return to campus.

-As a result, students pay regular VU tuition for participation in GEO study abroad or remote international programs.
+As a result, students pay regular VU tuition for participation in VU study abroad or remote international programs.
 Students are charged VU tuition each term they are enrolled, whether they are on campus or overseas.
 This tuition payment is equivalent to the cost of a term on campus.
 If the academic expenses for a semester abroad exceed the cost of tuition at Vanderbilt, the difference will be billed as part of the program fee.
 Students are responsible to Vanderbilt’s partners for other expenses, including housing; wherever possible, however, Vanderbilt will attempt to simplify payment by billing these expenses through a program fee to the VU student account.

 In addition to the above, VU students receive administrative support throughout the study abroad or remote international process, including but not limited to: advising on all VU approved programs, application management and assistance, transfer and processing of grades/credits, pre-departure orientations, information sessions and fairs, course equivalency evaluations, and reentry programming.